sdondley/Dist-Zilla-for-Beginners/tutorial2.md

-Now that you've gotten your hands grimy operating some of `Dist::Zilla`'s machinery, let's zoom out a bit and take a factory floor level look at `Dist::Zilla` with a quick overview of some other subcommands `Dist::Zilla` provides out of the box.
+Now that you've gotten your hands grimy operating some of `Dist::Zilla`'s machinery, let's zoom out a bit and take a factory floor level look at `Dist::Zilla` with an overview of some other subcommands `Dist::Zilla` provides out of the box.

 ## The `dzil new` Command